DanielWagnerHFU/design_patterns/src/C#/DesignPattern/Patterns/Behavioral/Observer/README.md

 ### Observer1 - Simple implementation

 This template showcases a really simple way to implement the Observer in C# using two interfaces.

+### Observer2 - implementation using generics

+This template showcases a way to implement the observer pattern using generics (as the type for the information which can be passed to the observers)

+### Observer3 - Simple implementation

+This template showcases a way to implement the oberserver by using a abstract class to seperate class logic and funcionality of the observer pattern.
+Only use this when you wont get into trouble because you want to extend the class from other classes.
+C# doesnt support multiple inheritance.